 In the lifecycle of an attack, you can use prioritization to deter, detect, remediate and validate threats.

-Use vulnerability management to manage down the most critical vulnerabilities in your network.
+Penetration testing can help you identify the most critical vulnerabilities in your network.
 The WannaCry attack exploited a Microsoft vulnerability that had an available patch yet, many had not updated their systems.
 Identity and Access Management (IAM) will help you to understand who has access to what critical systems and if machines are synchronizing passwords with other accounts.
 Using IAM will help you to understand how and who can access your critical information.

 Speaking of your critical information, it’s time to segregate your backups.
 I mentioned earlier that the methods in ransomware are maturing and this is one way.
 People think that they don’t need to pay the ransom because they can use their backup.
 However, the ransomware has found its way to the backup too.
 Make sure that all backups are on different networks and cannot be affected in an attack.
 Other actions to take here would be to start user training to avoid things like phishing attacks and institute multi-factor authentication for password resets to help keep your users information safe.